dardodds/Getting-And-Cleaning-Data-Project/README.md

 3. a code book that describes the variables, the data and any transformations.

 4. README.md explaining data and scripts and how the scripts work.

+5. The work submitted for this project is the work of the student who submitted it.

 ## Input Data